BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 #### Calibrate Magnetometer Command:
 This command will start the magnetometer calibration.
+This activity is also referred to as 'compass calibration' because a good calibration of the magnetometer is essential for a functioning compass.
 Results are received with the rest of the notifications.

 0xCE | 0xFF | 0xFF | 0xFF
 --- | --- | --- | ---